-The club captain signed a new five-year deal on Wednesday and wants the Premier League champions to make their mark in the Champions League
+The club captain signed a new five-year deal on Wednesday and wants the Premier League title holder to make its mark in the Champions League.

-The Premier League champions were eliminated by Barcelona in the last 16 of the Champions League last season, and are yet to make their mark in continental competition since becoming a major force domestically.
+The Premier League champion was eliminated by Barcelona in the last 16 of the Champions League last season and haa yet to make its mark in continental competition since becoming a major force domestically.

-But Kompany, who signed a five-year deal on Wednesday, believes it is time for City and other English clubs to pose more of a challenge to European heavyweights Bayern Munich, Real Madrid and Barcelona.
+Kompany, who signed a new five-year deal on Wednesday, believes it is time for City and other Premier League superpowers to pose more of a challenge to European heavyweights Bayern Munich, Real Madrid and Barcelona.

 "People complain when they get moved off their throne.
 I find it really funny.
 You complain, you set up new rules, but ultimately what you are doing is just trying to make sure that the established order doesn't change."

-City get their Premier League campaign under way against Newcastle United on Sunday.
+City gets its Premier League campaign under way against Newcastle United on Sunday.